Skip to main content

 There is no one answer to the question of how long a vaccine is effective.
 It is going to vary from person to person,” Yancey said.

-Do you need a booster for Shingrix?
+Do you need a shingles vaccine booster?

-How often do you need to repeat the shingles vaccine series?
-Until further research suggests otherwise, older adults generally only need to get the two-dose shingles vaccine once.
+No. Until further research suggests otherwise, older adults generally only need to get the two-dose shingles vaccine once.
 No Shingrix vaccine booster is currently available.
 Recommendations and the availability of boosters could change as scientists learn more about how long protection from the shingles vaccine lasts.

 Why is the shingles vaccine important for older adults?